hansbuehler/deephedging/README.md

 ### AWS SageMaker

-At the time of writing AWS SageMaker does not support TF 2.7.
-Moreover, it does not support GPUs for TF above 2.3.
+_Updated (Jan 1 2022):_ AWS SageMaker now supports tensorflow 2.7, both with and without GPU.
-For using 2.6 without GPUs which is faster than 2.3 with GPUs, create a new instance and select the <tt>conda_tensorflow2_p36</tt> enviroment.
+Create a new instance and select the <tt>conda_tensorflow2_p38</tt> enviroment.

 In a terminal type

         bash
-        conda activate tensorflow2_p36
+        conda activate tensorflow2_p38
         pip install cdxbasics "tensorflow>=2.6" "tensorflow-gpu>=2.6" tensorflow_probability==0.14

 If you have cloned the [Deep Hedging git directory](https://github.com/hansbuehler/deephedging) via SageMaker, then the <tt>deephedging</tt> directory is <i>not</i> in your include path, even if the directory shows up in your jupyter hub file list.
 You will need to add the path of your cloned git directory to python import.